Gluten Free London: A Complete Guide for Celiac Foodies

 The gem of Broadway Market is the Saturday Market, which brings all sorts of food trucks and stalls to the street near London Fields, including Floris’ Bakery.
 Which was probably our favorite bakery of the bunch.

-When you walk up to the table, you’ll understand why.
-Sweet or savory, there are a TON of options waiting for you at the stand.
 There are donuts (some filled with custard or other rotating flavors), scones, a bunch of different savory options, and plenty more.
 The choices here are pretty staggering.

 We went for a couple of sweet items to eat immediately, and a couple of savory things to eat later.